pppisar/ArmsSupplyDatabase/queries/README.md

 ```

 ## Query №7
-> Retrieve from the database all military equipment with complete characteristics.
+> Display from the database all military equipment with complete characteristics.
-> (For all items, include the type of fuel used by the equipment.
-For naval equipment,
+> (For all items display the type of fuel used by the equipment.
+For naval equipment
-> display the diving depth, and for aviation equipment, display the flight altitude)
+> display the diving depth.
+For aviation equipment display the flight altitude)
 ```sql
 select * from vojenska_technika vt
 left join lodni using(id_technika)